This document should be read in conjunction with the University Classification Conventions.

 The mark considered by the Examination Board for resits in PX149 Mathematics for Physicists, MA106 Linear Algebra and MA137 Mathematical Analysis are the marks obtained in the September examination.
 This mark is NOT combined with the mark for the coursework submitted during the module.

 These exam boards are composed of members of the physics department and, where other departments contribute a significant amount of teaching, members of these departments as well.
-Students achieving an overall mark in excess of 40% and having passed at least 60 CATs of complete modules at the 40% level will normally be classified according to the normal scheme and be allowed to proceed to the 3rd year.
+Students achieving an overall mark in excess of 40%, passing the IoP core, and having passed at least 60 CATs of complete modules at the 40% level will normally be classified according to the normal scheme and be allowed to proceed to the 3rd year.
 Students not achieving this level will be required to resit some of their examinations either in September or the following year usually without attending the university.
 If they are successful in these resits they will be allowed to proceed to the final year of the BSc course.
 If they are unsuccessful they will be required to withdraw.

 All students registered for the MPhys or MMathPhys programmes are reminded that continuation to the 3rd year of the programme is not automatic.
 To be eligible to continue on an integrated masters degree programme an overall upper 2nd Class Honours performance must be attained in the 2nd Year.
 Physics students (F304) must also obtain a CATs weighted average mark in examined physics modules in excess of 60%.
 Mathematics and Physics students narrowly failing to achieve a 2i classification may be permitted to transfer to the 3rd year of the MPhys Physics programme provided their performance in Physics examination papers is at the 2i level, or above.
 Students not achieving these requirements will be transferred to the 3rd year of the BSc degree programme.